Alaska Native Language Classes and Degree Programs

 Introduction to Central Yup'ik, the language of the Yukon and Kuskokwim deltas and Bristol Bay.

-Continuation of ESK F101 and ESK F102.
+Continuation of YUP F101 and YUP F102.
 Increasing emphasis on speaking, reading and writing.
-Prerequisites: ESK F102 or permission of instructor.
+Prerequisites: YUP F102 or permission of instructor.